osic/ref-impl/documents/osic-deploy/osic-configure.rst

         python generate_ansible_hosts.py /root/input.csv > /root/osic-prep-ansible/hosts

-    If this is not an OpenStack Ansible installation, see the following section.
+    If this is not an OpenStack-Ansible installation, see the following section.

-   If this is an OpenStack-Ansible installation, organize the Ansible hosts file into groups for controller, logging, compute, cinder, and swift
+   If this is an OpenStack-Ansible installation, organize the Ansible hosts file into groups for controller, logging, compute, cinder, and swift.

-   An example for openstack-ansible installation:
+   An example for OpenStack-Ansible installation:

    .. code::